andreasjansson/greger.el/README.md

 # Greger.el - Agentic coding in Emacs

 Greger is a Claude chat interface with tool use.
-It can read and edit code, navigate code with LSP, download web pages, run shell commands, etc.
+It can read and edit code, download web pages, run shell commands, etc.

 ## Usage